Slice and Dice: Samurai’s Best Made-to-Fade Shirts and Jackets

 Samurai have been an integral partner in Year 3 of the Indigo Invitational, and we want to show our appreciation by assembling an army of Samurai faders in this year’s Redline Rally.
 Once you’ve chosen your blade, get ready for the battle by registering for this year’s Redline Rally.

 The Redline Rally is a year-long fade competition.
 There is no better way to generate above-the-belt fades than joining the Rally.
-Year Three kicks off on June 1st, 2024.
+Year Two kicked off on January 1, 2023.

 Like the Indigo Invitational, the Rally helps you move one piece to the center of your rotation and do some real damage.
 Even slow faders produce results if they stick with the program.